 Travel Policy: Participants are not allowed to arrive in the United States prior to the start date of the SUSI or remain in the United States after the end date.
 Similarly, participants will not be permitted to leave the SUSI to visit relatives or friends while in the United States.
 If a relative or friend wishes to visit a participant, it will be considered on a case- by-case basis in consultation with the ECA program officer and the host institution.
 Participants are required to return to their home countries immediately following the end of the Institute.

 Grounds for Program Dismissal: Violations of program rules, host institution rules, or local, state, or federal laws can be grounds for immediate dismissal from the program.

 Virtual Program Contingency: Should health, safety, and travel conditions pose significant challenges to the program, the SUSIs will pivot to a virtual format.
 The virtual program will consist of a minimum of 36 hours of required programming and will be a combination of synchronous and asynchronous learning.
-To the extent possible, the virtual programming will include lectures, small group discussions, videos, readings, panels, site visits, assignments, and individual and group activities.
+Virtual programming may include lectures, small group discussions, videos, readings, panels, individual and group activities.
 Participants will be required to fully participate in the entire virtual program from their location.

 Connectivity: Should the program need to pivot to a virtual format, participants would need access to a computer and a stable internet connection.